GODanilich/programming_languages1_1/README.md

 # programming_languages1_1

-Usage of the following line will download a setup file for steam (SteamSetup.exe)
+Usage of the following line in terminal will download a setup file for steam (SteamSetup.exe)

 python lab1.py https://cdn.fastly.steamstatic.com/client/installer/SteamSetup.exe